GaryOderNichts/evwii/README.md

 *Note:* These are not actual GamePad captures, but visualizations of what viewport adjustments do.

-## Bulding
+## Building
 For building you need:
 - [wups](https://github.com/wiiu-env/WiiUPluginSystem)
 - [wut](https://github.com/devkitPro/wut)
 - [libmocha](https://github.com/wiiu-env/libmocha)

-You can also build evwii using docker:
+You can also build evWii using Docker:
 ```
 # Build docker image (only needed once)
 docker build . -t evwii_builder